 To visit their website and for the store’s exact location, visit Papillon here.

 ABOVE: Sandals from Papillon; earrings from Home Store and neon tote from the market at Seminyak Square.

 2. Cat Sweet – This is a small shop, a couple of doors down from Papillon.
 The shoes were quite a bit less expensive but I had difficulty getting my size (I’m a 40/41) in the styles I chose.
 I did buy a pair of bronze sandals for approx $18 though.
 There was lots to like here at some great prices.

 ABOVE: Bag from Minnis Mampi; tassel necklace from market at Seminyak Square; wedges from Papillon.

-3. Mimpi Mannis – You’ll find colourful, neon coloured woven sandals here around the $35 mark.
+4. Mimpi Mannis – You’ll find colourful, neon coloured woven sandals here around the $35 mark.
 They also have an online store and ship worldwide – hooray!
-I saw similar styles of sandals also at Kody & Co.

 Where to Shop in Bali for Home Wares